DIYongSeok/interactive-video-using-hand-tracking/README.md

 <img width="60%" src="https://github.com/DIYongSeok/interactive-video-using-hand-tracking/assets/146920174/039e5fae-394c-42e2-b2be-ac53f152a37f"/>

 <br/><br/>
-The second part of the video shows fireflies flying across the screen and a red dot representing the position of your hand.
+The second part of the video shows faint fireflies flying across the raining screen and a red dot representing the position of your hand.
 When the red dot comes close enough to the fireflies through the movement of your hand, it reveals words from Yoon Dong-ju's poem "Counting the Stars at Night," expressing his longing for his hometown, family, and childhood memories.

 <img width="60%" src="https://github.com/DIYongSeok/interactive-video-using-hand-tracking/assets/146920174/958de0d0-b64c-4d8f-9e37-a14e15e0d37a"/>